<- This was their logo.

 Now, I am retired and my wife sadly passed away from breast cancer a long time ago.
 My children have grown up and found their purpose in different parts of the country, so I was left alone, apart from my train sets.
 My kids and grandkids do visit me, but this happens once a year, which is completely fine, but I was feeling lonely nevertheless.

 I met up with a really good friend, named Billy, a young high school kid who came up in a broken home.
 His father left him when he was a baby, and his mother was constantly on some kind of a diet or trying to become better-looking.
-The same diet and the weight loss programs were something that, for whatever reason, stopped her from being a dedicated mother.
+The same nutrients ideas and weight loss suggestions were something that, for whatever reason, stopped her from being a dedicated mother.

 From the first moment I met Billy, I saw in him the same thing I saw in my kids – a huge potential.
 We started spending time together.
 He helped me with groceries and yard work, and I began to teach him about my train sets, model commuter trains and everything else I knew about this hobby.
 He immediately fell in love with them.